neurogym/neurogym/docs/envs.md

 ### GoNogo

+Doc:

-Logic: Go/No-Go task in which the subject has either Go (e.g. lick) or not Go depending on which one of two stimuli is presented with.
+        Go/No-Go task in which the subject has either Go (e.g. lick)

+        or not Go depending on which one of two stimuli is presented with.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: -0.5, float)

+            R_MISS:  given when not responding when a response was expected.

+            (def: -0.5, float)

+        timing: Description and duration of periods forming a trial.

 Reference paper:

 [Active information maintenance in working memory by a sensory cortex](https://elifesciences.org/articles/43191)

 Default Period timing (ms)